What We Do

 Assessment Climate Survey

-The Assessment Climate Survey examines how the University is implementing program-level student learning outcomes assessment and gives guidance for future policies.
-Prior reports (2012, 2009) available upon request from assess@uri.edu
+The purpose of the triennial survey is to look at progress in the University’s implementation of program-level student learning outcomes assessment to guide practice and policy.
+Prior reports (2012, 2009) are available upon request from assess@uri.edu.

 Annual Reports